 Matt and I go way back – and I mean WAYYY back into our single digits.
 The earliest memories we have were of attending a local Sunday School or even a summer camp together for at least a year or two.
 We also participated in a gifted and talented program that offered a theater track.
 Matt feels this is where the nurturing began, where his love for the stage was born.
 As we reached high school, we saw each other nearly every day in the music department, where so many of us lived and breathed music and drama as if it was our life source.
 Those were good days…good days.
 But that wasn’t the end for Matt.
 High school performing arts was nearly a stepping stone to where he would go next.

 From my big black bag, I pulled out my senior yearbook from 1991.
 In between those pages, there were two very special memories captured of the two of us.
-One of them was of the Thanksgiving Day football game where I was Drum Major for the marching band during the halftime show and Matt was donning the mascot attire, dancing and prancing around as the Platt Panther.
+One of them was of the Thanksgiving Day football game.
+That day, I was Drum Major for the marching band during the halftime show and Matt was donning the mascot attire, dancing and prancing around as the Platt Panther.
 The picture freezes a moment in time between us where Matt had me in near hysterics as he danced around me while the band played.

 Our history together also includes a handful of theatrical productions, including Leader of the Pack, South Pacific and Sorry Wrong Number.
 As we reconnected over these memories, Matt quickly brought up a moment during the Leader of the Pack performance where he and I were in a “make-out scene” together and he had to push our “rollaway car” off the stage.
 In the process of doing so, we created a beautifully timed blooper where my backend hit the floor – on the beat, mind you – after having “fallen out of the car!”
 Ahh – such fantastic memories!